torbenbarsballe/worldbuilding-docs/world/cosmology/cosmology.md

 * Alkyne - Copper.
 Imprints/stores magical signatures.
 Orbital period of 84 days.
 Orbits approx <> m from the planet.
 Sky diameter of 5.4'.

 The three lesser spheres come into convergence every 252 days.
+The [Daes calender](./calender) is based upon this convergence.

 ???: